pkra/peterkrautzberger.org/_posts/2011/2011-05-28-shelahs-model-without-p-points-part-3.md

 - Grigorieff forcing
 - Sacks forcing
 - Saharon Shelah
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  dsq_thread_id: '597190515'
-author:
-  login: admin
-  email: peter.krautzberger@gmx.net
-  display_name: admin
-  first_name: ''
-  last_name: ''
+permalink: 0058/
 ---

-Read more about this series at [the first post](http://peter.krautzberger.info/2011/05/Shelah_model_without_P-points).
+Read more about this series at [the first post](/0056/).

 ## Part 3: More Strategy and Shelah’s “crucial fact”